PerimeterX/perimeterx-php-sdk/examples/custom_captcha/README.md

 ```

 <a name="recaptcha"></a>
-### reCaptcha
+### reCAPTCHA
 * Add the following script to your <head> section:

 `<script src="https://www.google.com/recaptcha/api.js"></script>`

-* Add the following div inside the page `<body>` section:
+* Add the following div inside the page's `<body>` section:

 ```
 <div class="g-recaptcha" data-sitekey="6Lcj-R8TAAAAABs3FrRPuQhLMbp5QrHsHufzLf7b" data-callback="handleCaptcha" data-theme="dark"></div>
 ```

-Note the the `callback` attribute should match the name of the captcha handler described in the next section).
+Note the the `callback` attribute should match the name of the CAPTCHA handler described in the next section).

 <a name="captchahandler"></a>
-### JS Captcha Handler
+### JS CAPTCHA Handler

-Once the captcha is solved this handler will be triggered.
+Once the CAPTCHA is solved, this handler will be triggered.

-Copy this functions to your block page `<head>` section:
+Copy this functions to your block page's `<head>` section:

 ```javascript
 function handleCaptcha(response) {